cnmalper/KisilerApp/README.md

-# KisilerApp
+# KisilerApp-MVVM
 <p><img src="https://github.com/cnmalper/KisilerApp/blob/main/AppIcon~ios-marketing.png"/></p>

 KisilerApp is an application that makes possible to save your Contacts on your iPhone.
-You can delete and update all of your data.
+You can delete, update and search all of your data.

 ## Used
 UISearchBar -> https://developer.apple.com/documentation/uikit/uisearchbar | (Apple Developer Documentation)